 Grounds for your belief that a child has been or is at risk of abuse

-Indicators or instances which led you to believe that child/children are subject to child abuse or at risk of abuse: Detail any disclosures or incidents or suspicion including names times and dates documenting a child's exact words as far as possible include specific detail here on what led you to form a reasonable belief that a child has been or is in risk of being abused
+List indicators or instances which led you to believe that a chi any disclosures or incidents or suspicion including names times and dates do on what led you to form a reasonable belief that a child has been or is in risk

 Any physical indicators of abuse:

 Any behavioural indicators of abuse:

-Any pattern of behaviour or prior concern leading up to an incident, disclosure or suspicion:
+Any pattern of behaviour or prior concern leading up to an in cident, disclosure or suspicion:

-Details of person alleged to have committed they abuse if known
+Details of person alleged to have committed they abuse if k nown

 Name:

 Gender: Date of birth (if known):

 Relationship to child:

 Address:

 Contact details:

 CRITICAL ACTION 2: REPORTING

-Reporting to autho orities
+Reporting to authorities

-Tick the authority y ou have reported to:
+Tick the authority you have reported to:

-Victoria police Child first □ DHHS child protection Decision not to report
+☐ Victoria police ☐ Child First ☐ DFFH Child Protection ·

-If you have decided not to report list your reasons here also include any follow up actions undertaken by you below:
+If you have decided not to report list your reasons here also i nclude any follow up actions undertaken by you below:

-Provide your report t:
+Provide detail of your report

 Date: Time:

 Authority:

-Name of the persor n spoken to:
+Name of the person spoken to:

-Outcomes from the e report:
+Outcomes from the report:

 Reporting internally

 Provide details of your discussion with approved provider

 Time: Date:

 Name:

 Discussion outcomes:

 Notification to the regulator: All approved providers must notify the quality assessment and regulatory division if there is an incident at the service and/or the health safety or wellbeing of a child has been compromised while attending the service.

 Time: Date:

 Names:

-Discussion outcomes:
+Notification outcomes (if any):

 CRITICAL ACTION 3: CONTACTING PARENTS/CARERS

 Actions taken (alleged victim)

-Provide details of your discussion with parents/cares (if appropriate): You must consult with Victoria police and/or DHHS child protection to determine if it is deemed appropriate, parents must be contacted as soon as possible (within 24 hours of the incident, disclosure or suspicion)
+Provide details of your discussion with parents/cares (if appropriate): You must consult with Victoria police and/or DFFH child protection to determine if it is deemed appropriate, parents must be contacted as soon as possible (within 24 hours of the incident, disclosure or suspicion)

-Have you sought advice from DHHS child protection or Victoria police? □ yes □no
+Have you sought advice from DFFH child protection or Victor ia police? □ yes □no

-Is it appropriate to contact parent/carer: $\Box$ yes $\Box$ no
+Is it appropriate to contact parent/carer: \square yes \square no

 List reasons if it is not appropriate to contact parent/carer:

 If contacting parent/carer, provide the following details:

 Name of staff member making the call:

 Name of parent/carer receiving the call:

 Discussion outcomes:

 CRITICAL ACTION 4: PROVIDING ONGOING SUPPORT

-Planned actions: Include details on what follow-up actions have occurred to support that child for example referral to specialised services:
+Planned actions: Include details on what follow-up actions have occur red to support that child for example referral to specialised services:

 Follow up actions:

 Support:

 Referrals: